danielrileyde/danielrileyde/README.md

 ## Hi there, I'm Daniel Riley-Dittmann 👋

-### A Berlin-based junior full-stack engineer with a degree in graphic deisgn.
+### A Berlin-based junior full-stack engineer with a degree in graphic design.

 **Currently working with:**